 What is a Spinal Decompression Table?

-Technology is probably the most important factor when comparing a spinal decompression table to an inversion table.
-The highest quality spinal decompression tables have sensors that read the patient’s muscles to see what kind of resistance is being put on the stretch.
-The table works to reduce the poundage of the pull until the muscle is able to relax, when the sensors indicate resistance in the muscles.That is why decompression tables are usually so successful for patients - it takes resistance into account which helps relieve pressure in the spine.
+Technology, multiple directions, and Doctor-guided tension are several important factors when comparing a spinal decompression table to an inversion table.
+The highest quality spinal decompression tables allow the Doctor to gauge the patient’s muscles to see what kind of resistance is being put on the stretch.
+That is why decompression tables are usually so successful for patients - it takes resistance into account which helps relieve pressure in the spine.

 How is Spinal Decompression Therapy Performed?